 It’s important to consider how much EPA and DHA there is in a supplement — not just how much fish oil it contains.
 This helps ensure that you’re getting enough EPA and DHA.

 When taking omega-3 supplements, always follow the instructions on the label.

-However, keep in mind that people have different omega-3 needs.
+However, keep in mind that omega-3 needs vary by individual.
 Some people may need to take more than others.